 PROBATION OFFICER: The two do plan on staying together.
 Ms. Dunlap, the three children that she has, the third of which is his child, as well, she said that he cares for them during the day when she's working.
 The children very much like Mr. Belknap.
 They are very close to him.
 He's very good with them.
 She says when he's not drinking, he's just a very nice man.
 (Ibid.)

-This, of course, is the same legal system that removed Angelina's children from her for living with an alcoholic batterer (see "Data Analysis" section for a discussion on Are you a Good Parent?).
-In this case, the probation officer presents Amanda as a strong woman, ready for any eventuality.
+This, of course, is the same legal system that removed Angelina's children from her for living with an alcoholic batterer (see "Data Analysis" section for a discussion on Are you a Good eventuality.
 She says,